nguyenph88/Email-Checker/README.md

 1.1 - Fixed check yahoo after yahoo update their structure.

-testing more function and edit it later
+testing more function and edit it